 Who is the Linea Micra the right machine for?

-I've read a lot lately that because of the lower price of the Linea Micra, no one will buy a Linea Mini anymore.
-Personally, I am convinced of the Linea Micra and very few things bother me about it (see “Disadvantages of the Linea Micra” below).
-After converting my Micra to the needle valve, I am also thrilled with the quality of the covers.
+I have read a lot recently that because the Linea Micra is cheaper, no one will buy a Linea Mini anymore.
+Personally, I am convinced by the Linea Micra and there are very few things that bother me about it (see "Disadvantage of the Linea Micra" below).
+I am also impressed with the quality of the covers after converting my Micra to the needle valve.

 For me, the Linea Mini still has its right to exist.
 In the last few years I have had a lot of Linea Minis open and a lot of kits were installed.
 All these machines run, run and run.
 I find the older machines without the IOT module to be very robust machines.
 I can also well imagine that used prices for the Linea Mini will go down a bit, so that you can get a Linea Mini for a fair price.